cisco/cisco-network-puppet-module/README.md

 ##### `flush_routes`
 Enable/Disable flush routes in RIB upon controlled restart.
 Valid values are 'true', 'false', and 'default'.
 On NX-OS, this property is only supported in the global BGP context.
 This property is not supported on IOS XR.

+##### `graceful_restart`
+Enable/Disable graceful restart.
+Valid values are 'true', 'false', and 'default'.
+On IOS XR, this property is only supported in the global BGP context.

+##### `graceful_restart_helper`
+Enable/Disable graceful restart helper mode.
+Valid values are 'true', 'false', and 'default'.
+This property is not supported on IOS XR.

+##### `graceful_restart_timers_restart`
+Set maximum time for a restart sent to the BGP peer.
+Valid values are Integer, keyword 'default'.
+On IOS XR, this property is only supported in the global BGP context.

+##### `graceful_restart_timers_stalepath_time`
+Set maximum time that BGP keeps the stale routes from the restarting BGP peer.
+Valid values are Integer, keyword 'default'.
+On IOS XR, this property is only supported in the global BGP context.

 ##### `isolate`
 Enable/Disable isolate this router from BGP perspective.
 Valid values are 'true', 'false', and 'default'.
 This property is not supported on IOS XR.

+##### `log_neighbor_changes`
+Enable/Disable message logging for neighbor up/down event.
+Valid values are 'true', 'false', and 'default'

 ##### `maxas_limit`
 Specify Maximum number of AS numbers allowed in the AS-path attribute.
 Valid values are integers between 1 and 512, or keyword 'default' to disable this property.
 This property is not supported on IOS XR.